 Ranked choice voting (RCV) is a proven voting method that has been used for major elections in the U.S. and other countries for over a century.
-RCV was invented in the United States by an MIT professor in 1870.
-It is sometimes referred to as “instant runoff voting” or “preferential voting.”
+Multi-winner RCV was invented in the 1850s, as a proportional representation system to be used in multi-winner elections.
+In the 1870s, it was adapted to the single-winner form.
+It is sometimes referred to as “instant runoff voting," “preferential voting,” "proportional representation," "single transferable vote" and a number of other names.

 Current Use in U.S. Elections